xrapid-group/xrmold/index.md

 ![][image-16]

-Figure 6.11.
-Settings screens with the Practitioner (left), Diagnostic (center left),  Print (center right) and Institution settings.
+Figure 6.10.
+Settings screens with the Practitioner (left), Print (center left),  Parameters (center right) and Institution (right) settings.

 Notice at the bottom (8) the version and Build number between parentheses — communicate those to xRapid when requesting support.